teateatea/heartbreaker/Lock Downs.md

 # Location Lock Down
 **Locations, hexes, and NPCs visited during an expedititon are unavailable until the end date of that expedition.**

-This prevents continuity ambiguity, and all the confusion that results from a *June 2nd* Party killing somebody that the *June 1st* Party is supposed to talk to on *June 3rd* lmao.
+This prevents continuity ambiguity, and all the confusion that results from a *June 2nd* Party killing somebody that the *June 1st* Party is supposed to talk to on *June 3rd*.

 > For example, your game session is June 1st, and your party spends 10 in-game days exploring the island.
 >
 > - Every hex you visit is unavailable to other parties until June 11th.
-If, over those 10 days, you explored Hexes 01, 02, and 03, then no other party can enter those Hexes until after the 11th.
+If, over those 10 days, you explored Hexes 01, 02, and 03, then no other party can enter any of those Hexes until after the 11th.
 >
 > - Anybody you interacted with cannot be found else where on the island until after the 11th.
-If you spoke with Rinna, Bavmorda, and Svarku, then other parties will be unable to find them until after the 11th.
+If you spoke with Rinna, Bavmorda, and Jorer, and fought Svarku, then other parties will be unable to find any of them until after the 11th.

 ___
 # Character Lock Down